 Yesterday Chase Freedom announced the 5% cash back categories for 2013 on their Facebook page, which are as follows:

-These bonuses are valid for both the Chase Freedom® Visa Card and Chase Freedom® MasterCard, both of which have no annual fee.
+These bonuses are valid for the Chase Freedom®, which has no annual fee.
 You can earn the 5% bonus for up to $1,500 of spend per quarter.

 If you plan your spend strategically it really shouldn’t be too tough to max out these categories (especially since drug stores and gas stations often sell gift cards).
 I think I’m the only person left in this country that doesn’t use Amazon religiously, so I’m not sure if the fourth quarter will work great for me, but other than that I’m good to go.

-While the Chase Freedom cards accrue cash back, if you have a Chase Sapphire PreferredSM , Chase Ink Plus® Business Card, or Ink Bold® Business Card, you can convert those “cash back points” into Ultimate Rewards points.
+While the Chase Freedom card accruex cash back, if you have a Chase Sapphire Preferred® Card, Chase Ink Plus® Business Card, or Ink Bold® Business Card, you can convert those “cash back points” into Ultimate Rewards points.
 That means you’d be earning 5x points per dollar spent with United or Hyatt, for example.